Ravi I. Ajodah inducted into Senior Executive Service

 |0

-This work, Ravi I. Ajodah inducted into Senior Executive Service [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ravi I. Ajodah inducted into Senior Executive Service, by Joshua Voda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.